ccao-data/model-res-avm/README.md

 optimization](https://www.tidymodels.org/learn/work/bayes-opt/), which
 iteratively searches the parameter space based on the previous parameter tuning results.
-We use Bayesian tuning instead of grid search or random search because it trains far faster and results in nearly identical final parameters.
+We use Bayesian tuning instead of grid search or random search because it trains faster and results in nearly identical final parameters.

 The downside of Bayesian tuning is that it can waste time exploring a useless part of the parameter space.
 In our case, LightGBM has [the constraint](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html#tune-parameters-for-the-leaf-wise-best-first-tree) that `num_leaves < 2^(max_depth)`.
 Unfortunately, there’s no way (yet) to build this constraint into Tidymodels.
-We can partially solve this issue by shrinking the possible parameter space by [hand-tuning minimum and maximum parameter values](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).
+We partially solve this issue by shrinking the possible parameter space by [hand-tuning minimum and maximum parameter values](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).

 Model accuracy for each parameter combination is measured on a